New ballot tracking system introduced to Harris Co. voters

-HARRIS COUNTY, Texas (KTRK) -- The Harris County clerk announced Wednesday a new ballot tracking system for voters.
+HARRIS COUNTY, Texas (KTRK) -- The Harris County clerk announced Wednesday a new system that will allow voters to track their maill-in-ballots like they track their Amazon deliveries.

-Clerk Chris Hollins introduced a system in which voters can to check the status of their vote-by-mail application and mailed ballot for the first time.
+Clerk Chris Hollins introduced a system in which voters can to check the status of their vote-by-mail application and mailed ballot.

 SEE RELATED STORY: Texas Supreme Court hears Harris Co. mail-in ballot application case